operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

  mariadb-service            NodePort    10.106.178.202   <none>        80:30685/TCP        3d4h
  ```

-- Get the port of mariadb-service :
+- **Get the port of mariadb-service.**

-  From above command output, mariadb-service port is 30685
+  From above command output, mariadb-service port is `30685`.

-- To enable monitoring using Prometheus exporter pod and service, create the below yaml definition of the Custom Resource:
+- **Create the below yaml definition of the Custom Resource to enable monitoring using Prometheus exporter pod and service.**

 ```execute
 cat <<'EOF'> MariaDBmonitoring.yaml